ecmwf/pdbufr/docs/read_bufr.rst

       * If ``mode`` is "flat" True means no columns are required

    :type required_columns: bool, iterable[str]
    :param mode: the extraction mode.
-When it is "tree" data is extracted as if the message had a tree-like hierarchy.
+When it is "tree", data is extracted as if the message had a tree-like hierarchy.
 When it is "flat" each message/subset is treated as a flat list.
 See details below.
    :type mode: str
    :rtype: pandas.DataFrame